lruepke/FEM_lecture/_sources/lecture2/mwr_intro.rst.txt

 However, the :math:`2` can be dropped, since it cancels out in the equation.
-Therefore the weight functions for the Least Squares Method are just the dierivatives of the residual with respect to the unknown constants:
+Therefore the weight functions for the Least Squares Method are just the derivatives of the residual with respect to the unknown constants:

 .. math::
     :label: eq:mwr_lsq_4